 You are not junk…

 This purge perspective is so hostile.
-It creates incredible pain and conflict within us when we forcibly try to remove things.
-What if, instead, we view ourselves as generous compassionate beings.
-We are willing to lighten others’ loads by carrying what they’re unable or unwilling to.
-And oppressive systems would have us believe that we are fragile, incapable souls.
-These systems manipulate us and convince us that our greatest strengths only lead to death, destruction, and hopelessness.
-They would have you believe you are are the impurities that the world says need to be refined out of us.
+It creates incredible pain and conflict within us when we forcibly try to remove things from our lives that are not actually impurities at all, but rather God-given seeds of power and authority.
+Women have historically always lightened others’ loads by carrying what they’re unable or unwilling to.
+Yet toxic, patriarchal systems would have us believe that we are fragile, incapable souls.
+These systems attempt to limit our power and convince us that our greatest strengths only lead to death, destruction, and hopelessness.
+They would have us believe we ARE the impurities that the world says need to be refined out of us.

 But God says quite the opposite.
 God says, “Those are the pieces of me that I put within you.”
-So no matter what you’ve been taught about creation, know that you were never created to reproduce chaos.
+So no matter what you’ve been taught about creation, know that you were never created to uphold patriarchal power structures.

 Angela is a spunky Gen Xer who creates sacred spaces for vulnerable exploration.
 Her specialty is helping Christian women untangle themselves from limiting beliefs, toxic religious culture, and all the ways the enemy tries to keep them small.
 She holds a BA from Indiana Wesleyan and a Masters in Leadership from Wesley Seminary.
 Her graduate research project focused on leadership development and opportunities for Gen X women in the US church.

 Angela and her unique online ministry were featured in Lyz Lenz’s 2019 book God Land: Story of Faith, Loss, and Renewal in Middle America.
 She also has been published in Hope for Women and HOPE is Now magazines.